ahsanMah/tiny-rl/mini-dreamer/logbook.md

 ---

+## 07/20 - VizDoom Action Mapping and Firing Cooldown

+A frame-by-frame data inspection utility was added to `data.py` for stepping through saved rollouts around episode boundaries.
+Since the on-disk dataset stores only stride-1 clips and does not persist episode ends, the utility reconstructs the linear stream and recovers the boundaries from the non-overlapping seams between adjacent clips.
+Rows of the output grid center on episode boundaries and each frame is overlaid with its action, reward, and terminal flag.

+Using this utility to check action-to-frame alignment on `VizdoomBasic-v1` surfaced a mismatch in our assumptions about the action space.
+The `Discrete(4)` action does not map to buttons in the order they are declared.
+Reading the wrapper's button map directly and confirming it against the env behavior gives:

+- action 0: no-op
+- action 1: ATTACK (fire)
+- action 2: MOVE_RIGHT
+- action 3: MOVE_LEFT

+The fire action is 1, not 3.
+Earlier visual guesses attributed firing to action 3, which is actually strafe-left and never discharges the weapon.

+Two further mechanics explain why pressing the fire action frequently appears to do nothing:

+- **Firing cooldown.** Holding ATTACK on every frame produces a strictly periodic 14-frame cycle:
+  7 frames of muzzle flash followed by 7 frames of cooldown.
+A shot can only begin once every 14 frames, so fire inputs landing during the cooldown window have no visible effect.
+- **Ammo depletion.** The `AMMO2` game variable starts at 50 and decreases by one per shot.
+Once it reaches zero, ATTACK produces nothing.

+A subtle consequence for the dataset: because a single shot spans seven frames while actions are re-sampled independently every frame, the muzzle flash smears across six subsequent frames carrying unrelated actions.
+This washes out any per-frame correlation between the fire action and the flash, which initially made firing look action-independent until the analysis was locked to flash onset.

+This cooldown-induced sparsity can be mitigated by increasing the frame-skip value.
+With a larger frame skip, each stored frame advances several game tics, so the seven-tic cooldown occupies fewer stored frames and consecutive fire actions land on distinct shot cycles more often, improving the visible alignment between the fire action and the muzzle flash.
+The measurements above were taken at `frame_skip=1`, which matches the observed 14-frame minimum shot spacing in the saved data.

+---

 ## 07/08 - JAX VAE Port and Comparison Utility

 The VAE work was ported into a JAX-native implementation and paired with a small comparison helper